TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

 Managing the Database
 ---------------------

-Upon calling :bash:`ddev config` DDEV automatically created a database for you.
-DDEV also created a file called :file:`config/system/additional.php` in which it stored the database credentials for you.
+:bash:`ddev start` automatically created a database for you.
+DDEV also created the file :file:`config/system/additional.php` in which it configured the database credentials for you.

-During the installation setup process TYPO3 created all the tables it needed.
-If you want to have a look at the database, you can run the following command:

-..  code-block:: bash

-    ddev launch -p
+Many database browsers, including phpMyAdmin, are available to let you browse the database, see `Database GUIs <https://ddev.readthedocs.io/en/stable/users/usage/database-management/#database-guis/>__`

 Sending E-Mail
 --------------

-DDEV creates :file:`config/system/additional.php`
+DDEV creates configuration in :file:`config/system/additional.php` to capture sent mails.
-to fake sending mails.
 You can see what mails have been sent here:

 ..  code-block:: bash